Backstage at Birdland

 Reggie Workman in perfromance with the legacy Project in 1999 at the University of Massachuesetts at Amhearst.

 The Legacy Project will perform at the Montclair Jazz Festival, at the Montclair High School Auditorium, Park St. Entrance in Montclair, NJ.
 Legenary bassist Reggie Workman has created this powerful ensemble, under the direction of Charles Tolliver, that presents the music of John Coltrane's largest project, Africa Brass.
 The Legacy Project includes a stellar 22 piece band and the St.Paul Baptist Church Choir.
-The Legacy Project has given performances in Washington, DC, Philadelphia, PA, Richmond, VA, Amherst, MA and in NYC including a memorable outdoor performance at Lincoln Center in 1999.
+The Legacy Project has given performances in Washington, DC, Philadelphia, PA, Richmond, VA, Ahmerst, MA and in NYC including a memorable outdoor performance at Lincoln Center in 1999.

 PAST HIGHLIGHTS